francoisburdy/js-shell-emulator/README.md

 The MIT License

-Copyright (c) 2014 Erik Österberg, François Burdy
+Copyright (c) 2014 François Burdy, Erik Österberg

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal